See if UPIKE is a good fit for you and take the next steps in becoming a student.

 a.
 What extenuating circumstance (i.e., death, personal injury, or illness, etc.) caused you to fail to meet the minimum requirement of Satisfactory Academic Progress?

 b.
-What has changed to explain how you can now make the minimum requirements and be in satisfactory progress for the next evaluation period? i.e., what is your academic plan of action? i.e., include an academic plan.
+What has changed and explain how you will make the minimum requirements and be making SAP for the next evaluation period? i.e., what is your academic plan of action?

 c.
 Submit documentation necessary to prove that the circumstance was beyond your control.

 If the appeal is denied, the student will not be eligible to receive any institutional, state, or federal financial assistance.
 The student will be required to pay for classes at their own expense or through a private loan.
 Students receiving a denial will be informed by mail/email.

 If an appeal is approved, the student will be informed by mail/email.
 The student will be placed on Financial Aid Probation and may be placed on a SAP Academic plan for one or more terms.
 After the probated term, the student will be monitored again and must be meeting the minimum standards of SAP or completing the SAP academic plan successfully that was designed for the student upon SAP appeal approval.

 SAP Academic Plans are designed on a student-by-student basis.
 Plans and student progress will be monitored each term by the Director of Financial Aid.

 SAP appeal decisions are final and cannot be appealed/escalated to the Department of Education.